Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Introduction

-This paper also contains a section which consists of examples for which the height argument cannot be applied and hence the return sets can be \emph{very} complicated (in positive characteristic).
-Here, we only state a result which will be proved in subsection 5.2 and should already be astonishing to experts.
+This paper also contains a section with examples for which the height argument cannot be applied, and hence the return sets can be \emph{very} complicated (in positive characteristic).
+Here, we only state a result which will be proved in subsection 5.2.
+This statement disproves \cite[Conjecture 10.2]{Der07}, which asserts that automorphisms of affine varieties satisfy the $\text{DML}_1$ property.

-\begin{proposition} There is an endomorphism of a linear torus which has zero entropy and does not satisfy the $\text{DML}_1$ property. \end{proposition}
+\begin{proposition} There is an automorphism of a linear torus with zero entropy which does not satisfy the $\text{DML}_1$ property. \end{proposition}

-\begin{remark} \begin{enumerate} \item The heuristic Example 5.5 suggests that there should exist endomorphisms of linear tori which have zero entropy and do not satisfy the $\text{DML}_2$ property.
+\begin{remark} \begin{enumerate} \item The heuristic Example 5.6 suggests that there should exist endomorphisms of linear tori with zero entropy which do not satisfy the $\text{DML}_2$ property.
 So there are new phenomenon taking place in this type of endomorphisms, beyond the scope of \cite{XY}.

 \item Assume Vojta's conjecture.
 Then \cite[Theorem 1.6]{CGSZ21} says that the endomorphisms of tori satisfy the $\text{DML}_1$ property.
 However, we do \emph{not} think that we have disproved Vojta's conjecture.
 See subsection 5.2 for more information. \end{enumerate} \end{remark}